 Security of a deployed WIDS/WIPS is required for management, control, and network functionality of the WIDS/WIPS components.
 The components that make up a WIDS/WIPS include the WIDS/WIPS sensor, WIDS/WIPS controller, workstation, as well as other supporting components.
-Communications between the WIDS/WIPS sensors and the WIDS/WIPS controller must use secure communication (e.g., SSHv2, Internet Protocol Security (IPsec), or TLS/Hypertext Transfer Protocol Secure (HTTPS)) and the communication between the WIDS/WIPS controller, workstation and other supporting components must also use secure communication (e.g., SSHv2, IPsec, or TLS/HTTPS).
+Communications between the WIDS/WIPS sensors and the WIDS/WIPS controller must use secure communication (e.g., SSHv2, Internet Protocol Security (IPsec), Direct Transport Layer Security (DTLS), or TLS (1.2 or 1.3)/Hypertext Transfer Protocol Secure (HTTPS)) and the communication between the WIDS/WIPS controller, workstation and other supporting components must also use secure communication (e.g., SSHv2, IPsec, DTLS, or TLS (1.2 or 1.3)/HTTPS).
 All forms of unsecure management, control and sending data must be disabled for each WIDS/WIPS Component.

-As shown in Figure 10, a firewall must be in place to block all communications between the WIDS controller and WLAN controller, as well as the WIDS sensors and WLAN AP.
+As shown in Figure 9, a firewall must be in place to block all communications between the WIDS controller and relevant management network.
 The firewall protects both the management network and the WIDS/WIPS controller by monitoring and controlling all traffic to and from the WIDS/WIPS controller.
 The firewall must filter all unnecessary protocols from reaching the WIDS/WIPS controller.
-This requirement includes TLS, SSHv2, IPsec, Network Time Protocol (NTP), Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and system log.
+The protocols that are exempt from being filtered include, but are not limited to, TLS (1.2 or 1.3), SSHv2, IPsec, Network Time Protocol (NTP), Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and system log.
 In addition to the firewall, the WIDS/WIPS controller must be secured to minimize the potential risk to the solution.
 First, there must be no capability to manage or control the WIDS/WIPS controller from the interfaces that connect to the sensors.
 Second, there must not be any routing through the WIDS/WIPS controller must have a management interface used to control, manage, and access Gray Management resources.

-Figure 10: WIDS/WIPS Components
+Figure 9: WIDS/WIPS Components

 A centralized authentication service is a fundamental base of any network and WIDS/WIPS, even if it does support local account administration.
 The system must still use an external authentication service such as Remote Authentication Dial in User Service (RADIUS), Active Directory, or Kerberos.
-All WIDS/WIPS components must be integrated into the network's existing CM capability such as an Intrusion Detection System, or Security Information and Event Management (SIEM).
-The WIDS/WIPS components must send all system logs to the solution's CM capability.
+The WIDS/WIPS can leverage the same authentication system that is being used by its relevant Management Network.
+All WIDS/WIPS components must be integrated into the network's existing CM capability such as an Intrusion Detection System (IDS), or Security Information and Event Management (SIEM) thus all WIDS/WIPS components must send all system logs to the solution's CM capability.

-If the WIDS/WIPS solution, if deployed within the Gray Management Network, it may leverage the capabilities found within the CSfC Enterprise Gray Implementation Requirements Annex to allow for secured communications between WIDS/WIPS solutions, sharing of centralized resources, and remote management of the WIDS/WIPS solution.
+If the WIDS/WIPS solution is deployed within the Gray Management Network, it may leverage the capabilities found within the CSfC Enterprise Gray Implementation Requirements Annex to allow for secured communications between WIDS/WIPS solutions, sharing of centralized resources, and remote management of the WIDS/WIPS solution.
 This capability requires that two or more Gray Management Networks be connected using either an additional Gray Encryption Component or capable firewall.
 For more information about the Enterprise Gray capabilities or requirements see the CSfC Enterprise Gray Implementation Requirements Annex.